The Godfather (novel): Literary references

 The Corleone family closely resembles the Karamazov family in The Brothers Karamazov: a powerful father, an impulsive oldest son, a philosophical son, a sweet-tempered son, and an adopted stepson who is maintained as an employee.
 Honoré de Balzac's novel Le Père Goriot (1835) has been the inspiration for notable lines that have gained wide popularity in cinema history.
 Similarly, Puzo opened his 1969 novel with an epigraph popularly attributed to Balzac: "Behind every great fortune there is a crime."
 The saying is most likely evolved over time from Balzac's original text: "The secret of a great success for which you are at a loss to account is a crime that has never been found out because it was properly executed."

 "I'm gonna make him an offer he can't refuse" was included in both the original Puzo novel and in the film adaptation.
 It is the second-ranking cinematic quote included in AFI's 100 Years...100 Movie Quotes (2005) by the American Film Institute.
-Its origin may be from the same work to which Balzac is credited with the opening epigraph.
+Its origin may be from the same work of Balzac that is the source of the opening epigraph.
 Balzac wrote of Vautrin telling Eugene: "In that case, I will make you an offer that no one would decline."